 The Business of Greek Life: Fraternity and Sorority Merchandise, Trademarks, and Licensing

-If you know anything about fraternities and sororities, you probably know they are all about their custom T-shirts.
-From rush week to formal and every event in between, there’s a T-shirt for any occasion.
+If you know anything about fraternities and sororities, you probably know they are all about custom t-shirts.
+From rush week to formal and every event in between, there’s a t-shirt for any occasion.

 But before you go ahead with placing or taking that order, there’s one very important thing you need to know about: licensing!